samasri/omr/tools/compiler/OMRStatistics/doc/README.md

 ```
 <BaseNamespace>,<BaseClassname>,<MethodName>,<Type: override>,<OverridingNamespace>,<OverridingClassname>,<Callsite exists>
 ```
-# Trigerring Functionality
+# Triggerring Functionality
 By default, the tool prints the overrides in a CSV file.
 Passing _OMR_STAT_PRINT_OVERLOADS_ when running the tool allows the tool to print the overload information also (in the same CSV).
-In order to triger the hierarchy functionality of, _OMR_STAT_PRINT_HIERARCHY_ should be passed.
+In order to trigger the hierarchy functionality of, _OMR_STAT_PRINT_HIERARCHY_ should be passed.

 # Output Sample
 Assuming we have the below class hierarchy, the plugin would create the below csv file (it is converted into a table here for better visualization):